-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 "If you're essentially 'bubbling' with these grandparents and relatives, and you're all staying safe, and not seeing other people, and not going out, then that's an option," Rimoin says.
 "You just have to remember that even if the risk is low of children transmitting the virus to adults, the risk is not zero, and you just have to think about that with caution."
 One report, for example, found high levels of the virus in children (including in a few newborns), which means even they could be capable of passing it on.

-With in-person schooling canceled, postponed or part-time in many places for the fall, some parents are considering older relatives as backup child care.
+With in-person schooling canceled, postponed or part time in many places for the fall, some parents are considering older relatives as backup child care.
 If this is the case, the families should plan on that two-week isolation before enlisting this help if possible.
-Spinner notes that the family should take every step they can to limit that child's exposure to others in the community before contact with their higher-risk relative.
+Spinner notes that the family should take every step to limit that child's exposure to others in the community before contact with a higher-risk relative.

 To help everyone involved decide if they feel comfortable with that sort of setup, Smith suggests having some tough conversations.
-"It might seem morbid," she says, but ask the relative what their plan is if they or someone else in the family starts feeling sick and where they would want to be taken to the hospital.
-"I've had this conversation," she says; "it helps make the situation more real to everyone involved."
+"It might seem morbid," she says, but ask relatives what their plans are if they or someone else in the family starts feeling sick and where they would want to be taken to the hospital.
+"I've had this conversation," she says.
+"It helps make the situation more real to everyone involved."

 3) Nanny